Healing and Helping

 In 2009 Charité initiated the World Health Summit, an international expert congress held annually under the patronage of German Chancellor Angela Merkel and the French President.
 It is an opportunity for leading scientific researchers and political decision makers to develop strategies for solving global health policy challenges.

-There are twelve academic departments and three central institutes at Freie Universität:
+There are twelve academic departments and four central institutes at Freie Universität: